GE

 Conclusion

 This article is for informational purposes only and does not constitute financial advice.
-The value of investments can go down as well as up, and you may get back less than you invest.
 You should seek independent financial advice before making any investment decisions.
+All yields are as of early August 2026 and will have moved by the time you read this — check live quotes on your platform before trading.

 Frequently Asked Questions